 Professor Goodman specializes in information policy law.
 Her research interests include smart cities, algorithmic governance, freedom of expression, platform policies, communications architectures, media and advertising law, and transparency policy.
 She is Co-Director and co-founder of the Rutgers Institute for Information Policy & Law (RIIPL).
-She blogs at riipl.rutgers.edu and at medium.com, and contributes to The Guardian and Slate.
+She blogs at riipl.rutgers.edu and at medium.com, and contributes to The Guardian, Protego Press, and Slate.

-Professor Goodman is currently a Pratt Fund grantee, collaborating on a public database on government use of predictive algorithms and artificial intelligence, and also on a real language tool for advocates of algorithmic accountability.
-She is also benefiting from a Democracy Fund grant to do thought leadership around policy responses to disinformation on information platforms.
+Professor Goodman is currently a Senior Fellow at the Digital Innovation & Democracy Institute at the German Marshall Fund and Democracy Fund grantee, working on new models of platform regulation.
+She is a Pratt Fund grantee, collaborating on a public database on government use of predictive algorithms and artificial intelligence, and also on a real language tool for advocates of algorithmic accountability.
 She has been a Geraldine R. Dodge Foundation grantee, conducting research on new legal challenges facing digital journalists, and a Ford Foundation grantee working on new models of public service media.
 She served as Distinguished Visiting Scholar at the FCC and helped in the production of a pathbreaking report on the Information Needs of Communities.
 Goodman is affiliated with the University of Pennsylvania’s Annenberg School of Communication and has been a Senior Visiting Fellow at the London School of Economics.
 Professor Goodman has served as an expert before the National Academies of Science and Technology, the Federal Communications Commission, the National Telecommunications and Information Administration, Brookings Institution, and the Aspen Institute.

 Prior to joining the Rutgers faculty in 2003, Professor Goodman was a partner in the Washington, D.C. law firm of Covington & Burling LLP and served as Of Counsel with the firm until 2009.
 Professor Goodman has visited at the University of Pennsylvania's Annenberg School of Communications, Wharton School of Business, and Law School, and has been involved with Penn’s Initiative for Global Environmental Leadership on green marketing issues.
 She has also been a Fellow at the Rutgers University Center for Cultural Analysis.
 Professor Goodman clerked for Judge Norma L. Shapiro on the U.S. Federal District Court for the Eastern District of Pennsylvania, after graduating from Harvard Law School and Harvard College.
-She lives in Philadelphia with her husband and three children, and enjoys yoga, kayaking, biking, and the odd reality show.
+She lives in Philadelphia with her husband and three children.